 - 1. Tax Levy Currently the operating budget for parks and recreation is funded approximately one-third (33 percent) from the county's property tax levy. - 2.
-Revenue The balance of the operating budget is generated through fees and charges and some of the other funding sources listed below. - 3.
-Operations and Maintenance Regional Parks and Trails Funding The state legislature provides the Metropolitan Council with operation and maintenance funding that is distributed among the ten implementing agencies of the regional park system.
+Revenue The balance of the operating budget is generated through fees and charges and some of the other funding sources listed below.

+- 3. Operations and Maintenance Regional Parks and Trails Funding The state legislature provides the Metropolitan Council with operation and maintenance funding that is distributed among the ten implementing agencies of the regional park system.
 Ramsey County's share varies with the funding amount.
 Recently the share has covered approximately \$250,000 of the \$6 million cost to maintain and operate the six regional parks and six regional trails in the system - 4.
 Parks and Trails Legacy Fund The State provides this funding through a portion of the sales tax to the regional park system.
 This can be used to fund projects, programs, positions and other initiatives that meet the four pillars of the program Create, Connect, Coordinate, Care for. - 5.
 The Legacy Fund also provides grants through the Conservation Partners Fund that support natural resource-related projects.
 The Arts and Cultural Heritage Fund is a potential funding source for historical and cultural projects.
-Other Clean Water-related projects may be eligible as well. - 6.
-Capital Improvement Program Regional Parks The state provides bonding for capital projects every two years.
-Every \$3 in bond funds are matched with \$2 in Met Council bond funds.
-Ramsey County receives a portion based on a formula. - 7.
+Other Clean Water-related projects may be eligible as well. - 7.
 Capital Improvement Program County Ramsey County has a Capital Improvement Program funded through the sale of bonds.

-Major Projects - are projects over \$1 million.

-Regular Projects - are projects under \$1 million.

-- 8. Federal Transportation Grants In recent years the status of these grants has been uncertain due to the volatile federal budget.
+Major Projects are projects over \$1 million.
+Regular Projects are projects under \$1 million.
+For more information see the 2020-2025 CIP budget. - 8.
+Federal Transportation Grants In recent years the status of these grants has been uncertain due to the volatile federal budget.
 The program funds trail projects. - 9.
 All Abilities Transportation Program A Ramsey County Policy which will vet all transportation related projects through a lens of the least mobile residents on up to large commercial carriers. - 10.
 One-half percent Transit and Transportation Sales Tax Utilizing the All Abilities Transportation Program policy, this funding source may be the source of some funds after the regional transportation projects are completed. - 11.
 Twenty dollar-per vehicle excise fee primarily used for road projects, related trails and trail connections are also a part of many projects.